-- GD/EB is to be the prime contractor for designing and building Columbia-class boats; - HII/NNS is to be a subcontractor for designing and building Columbia-class boats; - GD/EB is to build certain parts of each Columbia-class boat-parts that are more or less analogous to the parts that GD/EB builds for each Virginia-class attack submarine; - HII/NNS is to build certain other parts of each Columbia-class boat-parts that are more or less analogous to the parts that HII/NNS builds for each Virginia-class attack submarine; - GD/EB is to perform the final assembly on all 12 Columbia-class boats; - as a result of the three previous points, the Navy estimates that GD/EB would receive an estimated 77%-78% of the shipyard work building Columbia-class boats, and HII/NNS would receive 22%-23%; - GD/EB is to continue as prime contractor for the Virginia-class program, but to help balance out projected submarine-construction workloads at GD/EB and HII/NNS, the division of work between the two yards for building Virginia-class boats is to be adjusted so that HII/NNS would perform the final assembly on a greater number of Virginia-class boats than it would have under a continuation of the current Virginia-class division of work (in which final assemblies are divided more or less evenly between the two shipyards); as a consequence, HII/NNS would receive a greater share of the total work in building Virginia-class boats than it would have under a continuation of work in building Virginia-class boats than it would have under a continuation of the current division of work.
+- GD/EB is to be the prime contractor for designing and building Columbia-class boats; - HII/NNS is to be a subcontractor for designing and building Columbia-class boats; - GD/EB is to build certain parts of each Columbia-class boat-parts that are more or less analogous to the parts that GD/EB builds for each Virginia-class attack submarine; - HII/NNS is to build certain other parts of each Columbia-class boat-parts that are more or less analogous to the parts that HII/NNS builds for each Virginia-class attack submarine; (continued...)

+18 Source: Navy briefing on Virginia-class program for CRS and CBO, April 28, 2023.

-17 See Section 121 of the FY1998 National Defense Authorization Act (H.R.
+19 See Section 121 of the FY1998 National Defense Authorization Act (H.R.
 1119/P.L.
 105-85 of November 18, 1997).

-18 The joint production arrangement is a departure from prior U.S. submarine construction practices, under which complete submarines were built in individual yards.
+20 The joint production arrangement is a departure from prior U.S. submarine construction practices, under which complete submarines were built in individual yards.
 The joint production arrangement is the product of a debate over the Virginia-class acquisition strategy within Congress, and between Congress and DOD, that occurred in 1995-1997 (i.e., during the markup of the FY1996-FY1998 defense budgets).
 The goal of the arrangement is to keep both GD/EB and HII/NNS involved in building nuclear-powered submarines, and thereby maintain two U.S. shipyards capable of building nuclear-powered submarines, while minimizing the cost penalties of using two yards rather than one to build a submarine design that is being procured at a relatively low annual rate.
 The joint production agreement cannot be changed without the agreement of both GD/EB and HII/NNS.